rizwanahmed786508/rizwanahmed786508/README.md

 I'm **Rizwan Ahmed**, a Software Engineering student at **IBA Sukkur** (CGPA **3.76/4.00**), currently working as a **Machine Learning Intern at National Grid Company Pakistan Limited (NGC)**.

-I work across the full ML lifecycle — data collection, cleaning, exploratory analysis, feature engineering, model development, evaluation, and deployment — with a focus on building solutions that are reliable and usable beyond a notebook, not just accurate on paper.
+I build **production-oriented ML systems** end-to-end — data collection, cleaning, exploratory analysis, feature engineering, model development, evaluation, and deployment.
+Each project in my portfolio ships as a working, deployed application rather than a static notebook.

-My core interests are **Machine Learning, Deep Learning, NLP, and MLOps**, and I'm building toward a career as a Machine Learning Engineer, alongside a longer-term interest in graduate research in AI.
+My core interests are **Machine Learning, Deep Learning, NLP, and MLOps**, and I'm working toward a career as a Machine Learning Engineer alongside a longer-term interest in graduate-level AI research.

 <br clear="right"/>